E-Safety Policy

 - Children will not have access to the office computer in nursery.

 - Only nursery emails using nursery email addresses may be sent from the office computer.
-The pre-school computer will not have an email facility.
+Any pre-school computer will not have an email facility.

 - Access to personal webmail accounts is not permitted from any company computer.

-- Only work-related Internet searches may be done on company computers.
+- Only work-related Internet searches may be done on company computers/digital devices.

-- The E-Safety Officer will ensure that there are appropriate content filters on the office computer and pre-school computer.
+- The E-Safety Officer will ensure that there are appropriate content filters on all company computers and devices, including Amazon Echo devices.

 - All computers will be installed with regularly monitored and updated virus protection software.

-- Both the pre-school and nursery office computer will be sited in areas of high visibility which will enable children and adults to be closely supervised and online use monitored.
+- Any pre-school computer, and the nursery office computer will be sited in areas of high visibility which will enable children and adults to be closely supervised and online use monitored.
+Staff will work on company laptops in staff areas or training rooms so will be monitored.

-- Each nursery manager has a laptop.
-These will be checked periodically (either a physical check or by remote access) by the E-Safety Offer not less than every 3 months to ensure there has not been any inappropriate use and that all security updates are in place.
+- Company laptops will be checked (either a physical check or by remote access) by the E-Safety Officer to ensure there has not been any inappropriate use and that all security updates are in place.
 Any inappropriate use will be dealt with in accordance with the Disciplinary Policy in the Staff Handbook.

 - Other staff will not use the nursery manager’s laptop due to access to confidential information.
 Each nursery has a nursery laptop/and or a SEND laptop which staff can use for training, online meetings, preparing documents etc. Staff cannot use their own laptops for training or study whilst in nursery.

-- All checks will be done in accordance with the E-Safety Checklist, see Appendix 1.
+- All checks will be done in accordance with requirements and frequencies detailed in the E-Safety Checklist, see Appendix 1.
+Managers will use the Tablet Spot Check report (9.7).

 - Access to Echo Dot speakers will only be via the Amazon and Amazon music app.
 Voice control will be deactivated at all times (the red microphone light shall always be lit).